 - Loan & Lease

 - Air Bag Coverage

 Basically, insurance companies are giving you the McDonald’s menu selection process, depending on your wallet size.
 This also helps consumers pick the package that meets their needs and generally you are getting a little more for your money vs. an a la carte method.

 Is Comprehensive Full Coverage?

 Another question we get from time to time is comprehensive full coverage?
-No, comprehensive or comp is only covering your vehicle for acts of God, theft, vandalism, flood, cracked windshield and pretty much anything else but a collision, except in the case of hitting and animal.
+No, comprehensive or comp is only covering your vehicle for acts of God, theft, vandalism, flood, cracked windshield, and pretty much anything else but a collision, except with hitting an animal.

 What is the Cheapest Full Coverage Auto Insurance?